 Very large projects: Typically, Multi-Million/Billion dollar projects.
-Client has a buying committee.
+Client has a buying team.
 Long sales cycles (months or years).
 A detailed and sophisticated approach to capture planning would be employed.
 These projects are typically infrastructure, engineering or Defence fighting platform projects (Ships, Aircraft, Submarines, Land based vehicles, Radar systems etc.)

 Large projects: High hundred's of thousands to low millions: Client has multiple people involved in decision making.
 Sales cycle generally within a year.
 A briefer version of the capture planning process would be employed, however still with a formal review process.

 Small Projects: Quite often not referred to as "capture planning" however, applying the same process and thinking in a cut-down formalized (checklist) manner should be applied.